morettiamye/thirtydaysofjs/README.md

 # 30 Days of Javascript

-This repo holds the code for my completion of the 30 Days of Javascript course by Wes Bos.
+30 Days of Javascript course by Wes Bos.

 ---